Subdural Hematoma: What You Need to Know

 A subdural hematoma occurs when one or more blood vessels rupture in the subdural space, allowing blood to accumulate and put pressure on the brain.

-1. Acute subdural hematoma: Occurs shortly after a severe head injury and is usually very dangerous.
+1. Acute subdural hematoma: Appears shortly after severe head trauma and is usually very dangerous.

-2. Subacute subdural hematoma: Develops days or weeks after an injury.
+2. Subacute subdural hematoma: Develops days or weeks after the injury.

 Common causes